-Communication from management is the final word and there are no feedback channel needed.
+Communication from management is the final word and there is no feedback channel needed.
 In other words "When the boss speaks, don't ask questions, just listen".
-This is old school and in today's labor market and overly politically correct conditions is not a viable attitude to apply.
-This will normally lead to an unmotivated, unproductive and nonparticipating labor force.
+This is old school and in today's labour market and overly politically correct conditions is not a viable attitude to apply.
+This will normally lead to an unmotivated, unproductive and nonparticipating labour force.

 Myth 2Communication must take time in order to get the message over clearly.
 So many managers set up work forums, meetings and committees to communicate trivial matters.
 This is a time waster and a lack of communication skills on the part of management.
 Simple matters are clearer in short communication spells with who it is intended for.